Hanoi: Transportation

-Hanoi is also the origin or departure point for many Vietnam Railways train routes in the country with 6 national railway lines passing through the city with a total length of 162 km.
+Hanoi is the origin or departure point for Vietnam Railways train routes in the country with 6 national railway lines passing through the city with a total length of 162 km.
 The Reunification Express (tàu Thống Nhất) runs from Hanoi to Ho Chi Minh City from Hanoi station (formerly Hang Co station), with stops at cities and provinces along the line.
-Trains also depart Hanoi frequently for Hai Phong and other northern cities.
-The Reunification Express line was established during the French colonial rule and was completed over a period of nearly 40 years, from 1899 to 1936.
+Trains depart Hanoi for Hai Phong and other northern cities.
+The Reunification Express line was established during the French colonial rule and was completed over a period from 1899 to 1936.
 The Reunification Express between Hanoi and Ho Chi Minh City covers a distance of 1726 km and takes approximately 33 hours.
-As of 2005, there were 278 stations on the Vietnamese railway network, of which 191 were located along the north–south line.

-The main means of transport within Hanoi are motorbikes, buses, taxis, and a rising number of cars.
-In recent decades, motorbikes have overtaken bicycles as the main form of transportation.
-Cars are the most notable change in the past five years as many Vietnamese people have started to purchase them for the first time.
+In decades, motorbikes have overtaken bicycles as the main form of transportation.
 The increasing number of cars is the main cause of gridlocks, as roads and infrastructure in older parts of Hanoi were not designed to accommodate them.
 On 4 July 2017, the Hanoi government voted to ban motorbikes entirely by 2030 to reduce pollution, congestion, and encourage the expansion and use of public transport.
 The number of vehicles registered in Hanoi as of July 2022 is over 7.6 million, including more than 1 million cars, over 6.4 million motorcycles of and 179,000 electric motorbikes.
 This figure does not include vehicles of the armed forces, diplomatic missions and other localities' vehicles operating in Hanoi.